Dairy Free Tzatziki

 My second tip is to use either a food processor or ideally a NutriBullet.
 The first few times I made cashew based sauces in my blender they were a total disaster, with little chunky bits.
 Using the correct equipment will result in an incredibly creamy and smooth sauce that you would never know was made with cashews.

 Cucumbers are about 95% water, which is great for eating to stay hydrated, but not ideal when you are adding them to sauces.
 Placing the shredded cucumber in a sieve should remove some of the water, but I recommend also squeezing it with your hands to try to get out even more.
 This will keep the consistency of the tzatziki thick even after it has been sitting in the fridge for a day or two.

-This tzatziki is incredibly versatile and can be served with so many different things!
+This Dairy Free Tzatziki is incredibly versatile and can be served with so many different things!
 It’s fantastic as a dip with veggies or crackers, served with chicken or fish or as a sauce on burgers.
 The tzatziki has a fridge life of about 5 days, but I doubt it will last that long because you will find yourself eating it with everything.

 - 3/4 cup raw cashews soaked in boiling water for 10 minutes

 - 1/2 tsp salt

 - 2 tbsp lemon juice

 - 1 tsp dried dill (or 1 tbsp fresh)

 - Start by soaking the cashews in a bowl of boiling water for 10 minutes

 - Cut both ends off the cucumber and then peel.
 Using a cheese grater shred the cucumber and then place the shredded cucumber in a sieve, sprinkle with salt and leave to drain for about 10 minutes.